jhonr1vera/marketcharts-react-tailwind-express/README.md

 - Allows to export the Dashboard information.
 - Allows to see information from db in tables.
 - Allows to filter information.
+- Allows to load informations to db (through Excel CSV files)
+- Allows to manage users.
 ## Installation

 Set Database (MySQL)